Home / Our Practice Areas / Ohio Work Injuries & Workers’ Compensation Attorneys / Common Injuries that Occur in Work-Related Accidents

 Call a Work Injury Attorney at Kisling, Nestico & Redick Today

 To minimize the amount of physical, emotional, and financial distress your work-related injury has caused, call Kisling, Nestico & Redick today at 1-800-HURT-NOW or online for a free case evaluation.
-We’ll inform you whether you have a valid claim and guide you through the process of pursuing one.
+With offices in Akron, Columbus, Cleveland, and all over Ohio, our workers’ comp attorneys will inform you whether you have a valid claim and guide you through the process of pursuing one.